Glossary

 Tokens can be classified as fungible or non-fungible (NFTs, or non-fungible tokens), depending on the asset they represent:

-• Non-fungible token (NFT): in general, the represented asset has an exclusivity characteristic that has no direct equivalent with another asset.
+• Non-fungible token (NFT): In general, the asset represented has an exclusive characteristic, with no direct equivalence with another asset.

 The simplest examples of NFTs are those associated with works of art.
-For example, a painting by Picasso cannot be substituted for a painting by Van Gogh, and vice versa.
-Therefore, tokens that represent these assets, although they both correspond to very valuable works of art, are not direct, equivalent substitutes.
+After all, a Picasso painting cannot be replaced by a Van Gogh painting, and vice versa.
+In other words, tokens representing these assets, while both correspond to highly valuable works of art, are not direct or equivalent substitutes.

 Tokenization in different sectors